 Now that that’s out of the way, we get to the strictly legal bit.

-- First off, Ani-TAY (sometimes AniTAY) is a tag on the Kinja network, which was made on Talk Amongst Yourselves.
+- First off, AniTAY is a tag on the Kinja network, which was made on Talk Amongst Yourselves.
 As such, no one owns this name, it is a community-supported effort for anime and Japanese content on Kotaku and the Kinja network.

 - Kinja and the Gawker network has retained the rights to repost any content you post without notification.